easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 **Tiebreaker Factors:**
 - Is founder familiar with GitHub? → GitHub wins
-- Does startup need BYOK for cost control? → Q-IDE wins
+- Does startup need BYOK for cost control? → Top Dog wins
 - Does startup need 24/7 support? → GitHub wins
-- Does startup need to switch later? → Q-IDE wins (no lock-in)
+- Does startup need to switch later? → Top Dog wins (no lock-in)

-**Likely Winner: 60% GitHub, 40% Q-IDE** (Depends on founder preference)
+**Likely Winner: 60% GitHub, 40% Top Dog** (Depends on founder preference)

 ---